MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// See `ICoreWebView2PrintSettings2` for description of settings.
 Passing
   /// nullptr for `printSettings` results in default print settings used.
   ///
   /// The async `PrintToPdfStream` operation completes when it finishes
   /// writing to the stream.
 At this time the `ICoreWebView2PrintToPdfStreamCompletedHandler`
   /// is invoked.
 Only one `Printing` operation can be in progress at a time.
 If
-  /// `PrintToPdfStream` is called while a `PrintToPDFStream` or `PrintToPdf` or `PrintWithSettings`
+  /// `PrintToPdfStream` is called while a `PrintToPDFStream` or `PrintToPdf` or `PrintWithSettings` or `Print`
   /// job is in progress, the completed handler is immediately invoked with an error.
   ///
   /// \snippet AppWindow.cpp PrintToPdfStream